Courses I’ve taken through the Publishing Training Centre (PTC):

 Book Mapping for Developmental Editors, taught by Heidi Fiedler, October 2016

 A book map is a visual overview of a novel that charts elements such as: plot arc, subplot progression and character development, amongst others.
-It’s a tool to assist writers and editors in seeing the big picture of their novels, and where they might take the next draft.
-This course explained the book mapping process and how it can be used to analyse problems with narrative arc.
-During the course we analysed story structure through the use of existing book maps, we also created and analysed our own book maps.
+It’s a tool to assist writers and editors in seeing the big picture of their novels, how they might deepen their story and where they might take the next draft.
+This course explained the book mapping process and how it can be used to analyse weaknesses in a narrative arc.
+During the course we analysed story structure through the use of existing book maps,.
+We also created and analysed our own book maps.

 A discussion of the skills required to edit memoir and issues particular to the genre, as well as the market for memoir and how to forge effective partnerships with authors.